mchayapol/Game-Design-and-Development/fundamentals/sprite-control/README.md

 4. Open Project
    - File -> Open Folder
-   - Select the space-invaders project folder
+   - Select the sprite-control project folder
    - Wait for VS Code to load and index the Java project

-Now you're ready to develop and run the Space Invaders game!
+Now you're ready to develop and run the Megaman sprite rendering project!

 ## Requirements